isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 <p>iii.
 Download an EPUB or PDF eBook to ADE from your library’s digital collection.
 Downloaded eBooks should open automatically in ADE.</p>
 <p>iv.
 In ADE, make sure you’re in the “Library” view.
 Your eReader should show up under “Devices”.
 You may need to accept a file-transfer prompt in your eReader in order to appear in ADE.</p>
 <p>v.
 If your eReader is not detected by ADE, you might have to update to the most recent version of ADE.
 For more information, read this article on
-  <a href="https://help.overdrive.com/en-us/0047.html">what to do if your eReader is not detected by ADE</a>.&nbsp;
+  <a href="https://help.overdrive.com/en-us/0047.html" target="_blank">what to do if your eReader is not detected by ADE</a>.&nbsp;
 </p>
 <p><strong>Nook</strong>: NLB currently does not purchase and support eBooks in the Nook format as it is not officially available to the Singapore market.&nbsp;</p>
 <p><strong>Apple Books</strong>: Currently, Apple Books is not supported.</p>
 <p><strong>Google Play Books</strong>: Currently, Google Play Books is not supported.</p>
 <p><strong>Adobe Digital Editions</strong>: Yes, you can.
 Read this article on
-  <a href="https://help.overdrive.com/en-us/0005.html">how to transfer eBooks to an eReader using Adobe Digital Editions</a>.
+  <a href="https://help.overdrive.com/en-us/0005.html" target="_blank">how to transfer eBooks to an eReader using Adobe Digital Editions</a>.
 </p>
 <p>
   <br>